The Macy’s Thanksgiving Day Parade is a classic of the holiday season, gathering around 50 million viewers across the globe.

-After its big performance, Gamma Phi had Thanksgiving Dinner with the Big Apple Circus.
+After their big performance, Gamma Phi had Thanksgiving Dinner with the Big Apple Circus.

-Gamma Phi Circus had a large network of support behind it throughout its journey to Macy’s.
-Weigel adds that the support wasn’t just for each individual performer, but for Illinois State and for the circus as a whole.
+Gamma Phi Circus had a large network of support behind them throughout their journey to Macy’s.
+Weigel adds that the support wasn’t just for each individual performer but for Illinois State and for the circus as a whole.